sodaliAyran/koahealth-assignment/README.md

 The main reason I did not dockerize this project because at the time of implementing this project I was in Windows and I did not want to deal with docker on Windows.

+### How to Run tests
+1. Run ```npm test```

+To be honest I don't know if jest is a popular testing framework I used it because it was the first testing library ChatGPT suggested.

 ---